 #5.
 You’ve given up on having those “tough” conversations.

-Building the courage to have difficult conversations with your partner can be difficult at any stage of a relationship.
-Though it may be difficult to complete, the important thing is that it is completed and, in most cases, your relationship benefits from it.
-If you’ve come to the conclusion that having those “tough” conversations is pointless, Jorge believes it’s because the distance between you and your partner is growing.
+Building the courage to have difficult conversations with your partner can be difficult at any relationship stage.
+Though it may be challenging to complete, the important thing is that it is completed, and, in most cases, your relationship benefits from it.
+If you’ve concluded that having those “tough” conversations is pointless, Jorge believes it’s because the distance between you and your partner is growing.

 Related Articles: NON-NEGOTIABLES IN A RELATIONSHIP: Top 17 Important Qualities